 We've been running on continuing resolutions up till now.

-And the logical thing is, do a continuing resolution again for a couple of months here, and then when the Republicans take over the Senate along with the House, then go in and kick ass and then do the budget for the remainder of the fiscal year.
+And then when the Republicans take over the Senate along with the House, then go in and kick ass and then do the budget for the remainder of the fiscal year.

 But they're not doing that.

-They're gonna let the Democrats dictate the terms of a budget that'll run through September 30th of next year.
+They're going to let the Democrats dictate the terms of a budget that'll run through September 30th of next year.

 And they're saying the same thing.

-So what we gotta do, we've just got to be smart.
+So, what we got to do, we've just got to be smart.

 We have to go ahead and just give them a budget through next September, and then next year, when we start the budget process in February, that's when we kick ass for fiscal 2016.